getcontext/JSocketServer/README.md

 WebSocket server is able to receive, read and send handshake also read/send data from/to client.

 some code snippets refactored from stackoverflow and mozilla.org

+this stuff should work on Java 1.2 and higher